-The show ended after Haim walked out on a therapy session and got into a car accident.
-At that point, Feldman decided to publicly cut ties with him.
+The show ended after Haim walked out of a therapy session and got into a car accident.
+Following the incident, Feldman decided to publicly cut ties with him.

 In the early hours of March 10th, 2010, Haim collapsed in front of his mother at their apartment on Barham Boulevard.

 Distraught, she called 911 and reported that her son had stopped breathing: